 For contemporary art lovers, Inhotim will be an amazing experience, strolling through gardens, lakes, trails and valleys, all decorated by sculptures on display in the open air.

-Surely all the richness of impressive buildings and streets illustrate that Ouro Preto is a legacy from the relation of men and gold, combined with Tiradentes, one of the most well preserved historic cities in Brazil
+Surely all the richness of impressive buildings and streets illustrate that Ouro Preto is a legacy from the relation of men and gold, combined with Tiradentes, one of the most well preserved historic cities in Brazil.
+At the end of the stay, let yourself be surprised by the exuberant landscapes of Ibitipoca.

 From nature to colonial sites, Rio de Janeiro will always enchant even the most experienced travellers.